Doodleverse/segmentation_gym/README.md

 We have tested on a variety of Earth and environmental imagery of coastal, river, and other natural environments.
 However, we expect the toolbox to be useful for all types of imagery when properly applied.

-This toolbox is designed to work seamlessly with [Doodler](https://github.com/dbuscombe-usgs/dash_doodler), a human-in-the loop labeling tool that will help you make training data for Zoo.
+This toolbox is designed to work seamlessly with [Doodler](https://github.com/dbuscombe-usgs/dash_doodler), a human-in-the loop labeling tool that will help you make training data for Gym.
 It would also work on any imagery in jpg or png format that has corresponding 2d greyscale integer label images (jpg or png), however acquired.

 ### ✍️ Authors